sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 Initialize OpenIO Namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As you may have noticed the namespace is, by default, called ``OPENIO``.
+The namespace must remain ``OPENIO`` for the following steps to work properly.

-As you may have noticed, our namespace is called ``OPENIO``, we need to initialize a few components, namely ZooKeeper and our meta0.
+Next, we need to initialize a few components, namely ZooKeeper and meta0.

 #.
 Zookeeper Bootstrap: